-During a daily meeting, a sales specialist declares that his findings show that “sales are positive”.
-The director of sales is unsatisfied with such phrasing and asks: “What do positive sales mean?
+During a daily meeting, a sales specialist declares that his findings show that “sales are positive.”
+The sales director is unsatisfied with such phrasing and asks: “What do positive sales mean?
 Are they positive by 10%?
 Or 5%?
 What are the exact numbers?”

-Main positive side: Considering that analytical communicators are capable of having an unemotional view of a situation, they are also capable of analyzing and drawing conclusions about issues logically, factually, and objectively.
+Considering that analytical communicators are capable of having an unemotional view of a situation, they are also capable of analyzing and drawing conclusions about issues:

-Main negative side: On the same note, an overly unemotional view on situations may make the analytical communicators come across as cold and/or detached by others — especially by personal communicators.
+On the same note, an overly unemotional view of situations may make analytical communicators come across as cold or detached by others — especially by personal communicators.

 The personal communication style

 People who have a personal communication style are focused on — emotions.